rachelbrought/Student-Portfolio/CritiqueByDesign.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/11181098"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Some issues with Flourish
-Trying to use the raw data and transfer this Canva mockup to Flourish Proved a bit difficult.
+Trying to use the raw data and transfer this Canva mockup to Flourish proved a bit difficult.
 In my final design using the imported raw data file, I was unable to get Flourish to not display null values, so there are large blank spaces between the bars.
-Another problem I ran into with using Flourish was trying to get the "quality" (Beautiful, Fun and entertainging, etc) To appear next to the bars on the bar graph.
+Another problem I ran into with using Flourish was trying to get the "quality" (Beautiful, Fun and entertaining, etc.) To appear next to the bars on the bar graph.
 So I think my final design is still slightly unclear because you have to refer up to the legend, which I would rather not have done.
-Ideally, my Flourish design would have looked more like my canva mockup--and users could easly navigate between arts institutions like they can now.
+Ideally, my Flourish design would have looked more like my canva mockup--and users could easly navigate between arts institutions like they can currently.
 Additionally, I could not figure out how to get flourish to display the numbers with the % next to them, even though I added % to the data in the tables.

-In the final design, despite my limitations with using Flourish, I think the data appears more clean and neat, and is more easily identifiable.
+In the final design, despite my limitations with using Flourish, I think the data appears more clean and is more easily identifiable.
 Although each category still maintains a different color, the use of cool and warm color schemes makes analysis a bit neater as well.
 Finally, I was able to find a title that encompasses all of the necessary information from the orginal wordy visualization.